Optimal Transport Aggregation for Distributed Mixture-of-Experts: Conclusion and discussion

-In this paper, a principled distributed learning approach of MoE models was proposed.
-The approach is based on searching for a desired $K$-component MoE model that globally minimizes its expected transportation divergence from a large MoE composed of local MoE models fitted on local machines.
-An MM algorithm, with a well-designed majorizer, was proposed to solve the resulting minimization problem.
-The numerical studies demonstrate the effectiveness of the proposed approach through extensive experiments conducted on both simulated and real-world datasets.
-The demonstrated well-posedness and consistency of the aggregated estimator, coupled with the promising performances in regression, underscores the potential practical applicability of the proposed approach in read-world scenarios.
-The numerical experiments of the proved updating formulas of the algorithm for the classification case to evaluate it in practice is deferred to future work.
+In this paper, we proposed a principled distributed aggregation approach for learning mixture-of-experts (MoE) models.
+The proposed framework aggregates local MoE models trained on decentralized datasets by searching for a $K$-component MoE model that minimizes the expected transportation divergence from a large MoE formed by the collection of local estimators.
+To solve the resulting optimization problem, we derived an MM algorithm based on a carefully designed majorization function.
+The numerical studies demonstrate the effectiveness of the proposed approach through extensive experiments on both simulated and real-world datasets.
+The theoretical results on consistency of the aggregated estimator, together with the frugality of the communication scheme and the empirical performance in regression tasks, highlight the potential practical applicability of the proposed method.